 Flying termites, also known as alates, are the winged reproductive caste in a termite colony.
 They swarm out of the nest on a colonising flight in the hunt for a breeding partner and a suitable nesting location.

 There are three distinct Termite castes: Soldiers, workers and the reproductive caste.
 The reproductive cast, also known as alates, have the potential to become a king, queen or secondary reproductive within a colony.
 These are both male and female.
 Only the reproductive termite caste will grow wings.
 They only use their wings for a single flight which may only last an hour or so.
 After the flight they will shed their wings.

 Flying termites are about 5 to 15 mm long, are typically dark beige, light brown or gold in colour and have two sets of wings which are pale and even in size.
 These winged reproductives will usually tan up in the weeks leading up to their colonising flight.
 Darkening of their exoskeleton allows them to cope better in the sun light.

 Sometimes you won’t see the wings on them at all.
 But you will find they look a lot like an earwig, but without the claws on the end of them.
 You may find the wings and bodies of the flying termites dropped by the window sills, in light fittings, in spider webs, wet areas or stuck to the windscreen of your car.

 Photos of Flying Termites

 Termites flying in My Home – What Should I Do?

 If termites are flying around light sources in your home, first try to identify where they are coming from.
 Are they coming through doorways, light fittings, near wet areas or out of small holes in the wall?
-Consider closing doors or windows, fly screens in an attempt to seal off points of entry.
-Turn off some lights to make your home less attractive for them and to lower the number of termites that make it inside your home.
+Consider closing doors or windows, fly screens in an attempt to seal off entry points.
+Termites are attracted to light, much like other insects.
+So you can turn some lights off to make your home less attractive.
+This will also lower the number of termites that make it inside your home.

 Should I be worried?